Tchez/Tchez/base_readme.md

 > Status: Developing

-### It is a web application planned by me, where I perform the CRUD of Project Name.
+### This project is a WEB application created with the intention of...

 ## Project's class models: